Wondering what there is to see in a day in Salt Lake City? The beautiful Utah capital has many attractions that can

 “This is the Place” Heritage Park

 The 450-acre state park is at the junction of Emigration Canyon and the Salt Lake Valley.
-There are lots of things to see and do in the park’s 450 acres.
-You can spend a day here.
+Explore the park’s many things to see and do.

 This is the Place Monument sits close to where Brigham Young declared “This is the right place” in 1847.
 That declaration stopped the Latter-day Saint pioneers’ 1300-mile journey from Nauvoo Illinois and started their settlement in the valley.
 The monument honours those pioneers and all the explorers and settlers of the American West.
 It was dedicated in July 1947 marking the 100th anniversary of the pioneers’ arrival.

 Mormon Battalion Monument

 The monument recognizes the accomplishments of over 500 Latter-day Saint volunteers who joined the US army supporting the war against Mexico.
 They left from Council Bluffs, Iowa in July 1846, marched nearly 2,000 miles, and arrived in San Diego, California at the end of January 1847.
 This is the longest infantry march in United States history.
 The work they did along the way and in California helped open up the southwest for settlement.
 Their military pay, sent to their families in Iowa, helped many of them finance the journey to the Salt Lake Valley which began later in 1847.

 Pony Express National Trail Monument

 For 18 months in 1860-61, Pony Express riders carried mail back and forth between St. Joseph Missouri and Sacramento California.
 It was the only practical solution for mail delivery at the time and helped bind together a nation in civil war.
 Riders traveled day and night as fast as their horses could travel covering the 1800-mile trek in 10 days or less.